For those who want their walls to have a unique appearance, glow-in-the-dark paint is one way to express creativity.

 An acrylic gel is excellent for paint if you want to appear invisible when the lights are on.
 Acrylic or tempera is good if you want to have a color.

 - Mix 5 parts paint to 1-part powder in a small bowl or container

 - Stir together until well mixed (mixture will not dissolve together)

-- Paint your walls with your freshly prepared luminous paint
+- Paint and decorate your walls with your freshly prepared luminous paint

 2- Using a Highlighter and Water

-One simple method of getting UV paint in a relatively unique (but inexpensive) way, is to use a highlighter and some water.
+Another simple method of getting UV paint in a relatively unique (but inexpensive) way is to use a highlighter and some water.

 - Remove the felt strip from the inside of a highlighter.